QWE123665/overcomplete_ICA/README.md

 # ICA
-Code associated to the paper about identifiability of linear ICA.
+Code and graphs associated to the paper about identifiability of linear ICA.